jgharston/atari-bbc-basic/README.md

 ## The Font

 BBC BASIC for the Atari uses the BBC character set for all character codes above 32 (space).
 The first 32 characters are the original Atari control characters.
-The reason for this is that with the Atari character set a statement like ```PRINT ~HIMEM``` would look weird.
+The reason for this is that with the Atari character set a statement like ```PRINT ~HIMEM``` would look like ```PRINT ◀HIMEM```, which is weird.
 Here's an overview of the complete character set:

 ![](images/thefont.png)

 Note that the spades and diamonds characters are missing.
-Instead we have the pound sign and curly braces.
+Instead we have the pound sign, tilde and curly braces.
 If you really, really, really, need the original Atari font, you can easily copy it from ROM (&E000) to &2000 with a small inline assembly routine.
 Or you can only redefine a specific subset of the (control) characters to your needs.
 To temporarily enable the OS ROM, you can use ```INC &D301```.
-Make sure to disable it again with ```DEC &D301``` before returning to BASIC, otherwise your computer will hang.
+Make sure to disable it again with ```DEC &D301``` before returning to BBC BASIC, otherwise your computer will hang.
 See the example program ```COPYBAR.BBC``` for an example.

 ## Example Programs